fynefav3/alx-pre_course/README.md

-Ensuring that i finish this softwre engineering course this time around and also others in documenting my processes.
+Ensuring that i finish ALX software engineering course this time around and also help others in documenting my processes.